AwesomeDreamTeam/Overview/README.md

 # ADT E-Commerce - Product Overview

-This is the product overview section of the Front End Capstone project.
+This is the product overview section of a mock E-Commerce web app.
 It includes these sections:
 - Product Info
 - Style Selector
 - Add to Cart